kohler/hotcrp/README.md

 * Fedora Linux: php-mysql, php-gd, zip, (poppler-utils)
-* Ubuntu Linux: php-common, php-gd, php-mysql, libapache2-mod-php (or libapache-mod-php for Apache 1.x), zip, (poppler-utils), and a package for SMTP support, such as sendmail or postfix
+* Ubuntu Linux: php-common, php-gd, php-mysql, libapache2-mod-php (or libapache-mod-php for Apache 1.x), zip, (poppler-utils), and a package for SMTP support, such as postfix

 You may need to restart the Apache web server after installing these packages (`sudo apachectl graceful` or `sudo apache2ctl graceful`).
 If